swift snapshot testing

 Navigator or by inspecting the file URLs of the failure.

-You can record a new reference by setting the record parameter to true on the assertion or
+You can record a new reference by customizing snapshots inline with the assertion, or using the

 Snapshot Anything